rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/general_architecture/index.md

 Upgrade flows are similar to deployment flows.
 Since project and module containers are ephemeral, with persistent storage mounted at launch, an upgrade consists of **replacing** each applicable container with a newer version.
 Already-deployed containers are never changed or re-configured in place, being discarded and replaced.

-Each rollyourown.xyz project includes an `upgrade.sh` script to orchestrate the upgrade of the project on a host server.
+Each rollyourown project includes an `upgrade.sh` script to orchestrate the upgrade of the project on a host server.
 Each project uses the same flow to upgrade services, as illustrated in the following diagram.
 All steps are carried out from the control node:

 ![Upgrade Flow](Upgrade_Flow.svg)